-If the equity plan on the ballot is a vehicle for problematic pay practices, vote against the plan.
+If the equity plan on the ballot is a vehicle for problematic pay practices, MassPRIM will generally vote AGAINST the plan.

-If a significant portion of the CEO's misaligned pay is attributed to non-performance-based equity awards, and there is an equity plan on the ballot with the CEO as one of the participants, the PRIM Board may recommend a vote against the equity plan.
+If a significant portion of the CEO's misaligned pay is attributed to non-performance-based equity awards, and there is an equity plan on the ballot with the CEO as one of the participants, the MassPRIM Board may recommend a PRIM will generally vote AGAINST the equity plan.
 Considerations in voting against the equity plan may include, but are not limited to: